-- Class and group discussion. - Collaborative and independent learning. - The acquisition of technical tools with which to analyse language. - Linguistic analysis of non-fiction and literary texts, including spoken texts. - Writing for a variety of purposes and audiences. - Opportunities to explore the relationship of language and literature. - Appreciation of spoken discourse via the study of a Shakespeare play.
+- Class and group discussion. - Collaborative and independent learning. - The acquisition of technical tools with which to analyse language. - Linguistic analysis of non-fiction and literary texts, including spoken texts. - Writing for a variety of purposes and audiences. - Opportunities to explore the relationship of lanquage and literature. - · Appreciation of spoken discourse.